AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 >[!TAB Push]

-### Prerequisits
+### Prerequisites

 1. Verify that the app is integrated with the Mobile SDK and configured for mobile channels.
-2. Make sure the [Push channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/web-and-mobile-channels/guided-channel-setup) has been configured.
+2. Make sure that the [Push channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/web-and-mobile-channels/guided-channel-setup) has been configured.
-3. Ensure customer profiles and audience segments are ready for targeting.
+3. Ensure that the customer profiles and audience segments are ready for targeting.

 ### Tutorials